Best Clothes Steamers in Australia 2026 — Wrinkle-Free Without an Iron

 Best Mid-Range Clothes Steamers ($80–$180)

-In the $80–$180 range, you get meaningfully higher steam output, better build quality, and features like lint removal attachments and travel-friendly folding designs.
+In the $80–$180 range, you get meaningfully higher steam output, better build quality, and features like heated soleplates, vertical support boards, and multiple steam settings.

-The Tefal Access Steam Pocket is the best mid-range handheld in Australia.
-Its 26g/min steam output is notably more powerful than budget models — it handles thicker fabrics including light cotton and linen that a budget steamer might struggle with.
-The foldable design makes it genuinely compact for travel; it fits in a laptop bag.
-The included lint pad attachment is a practical addition that lets you remove lint and pet hair while steaming, combining two grooming tasks into one pass.
-The main compromise at this price point is still tank size — the Access Steam has a modest tank, so you will refill for longer sessions.
+The Tefal Access Steam Care is the best mid-range handheld in Australia.
+Its three steam settings push up to 30g/min — notably more powerful than budget models, so it handles thicker fabrics including light cotton and linen that a budget steamer struggles with.
+A heated soleplate plus vertical support lets you steam garments on the hanger or press them against the plate for collars and cuffs, and it ships with three accessories for different fabrics.
+Anti-drip, a stable base and auto-off cover the safety basics.
+The main compromise at this price point is still tank size — you will refill for longer sessions.

 Compact travel clothes steamer packed with neatly folded clothes